JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/menu_helper.md

 `[toggle_data: disabled_color]` The display color of this toggle when it is disabled.
 Optional.
 `[toggle_data: icon_by_text]` Places the icon up against the name text of the toggle if true.
 Optional, defaults to false.
 `[toggle_data: priority]` The position to display this divider in the menu, higher values display higher in the menu.
 Optional.
+`[toggle_data: localized]` Should this toggle use localized title and description strings.
+Optional, defaults to true.

 	MenuHelper:AddToggle({
 		id = "example_toggle",